-The Trainee Wellness Program seeks to provide an array of services to increase clinician wellness and reduce burnout and distress, thereby facilitating a strong and thriving workforce.
+The Physician Learner Wellness Program seeks to provide an array of services to increase clinician wellness and reduce burnout and distress, thereby facilitating a strong and thriving workforce.
 Many medical professionals experience stress under the unique demands of working in an academic medical environment.
 Sometimes, we can be resilient in the face of severe stress, but at other times we can become overwhelmed and may benefit from additional support.
 We are here to help you address any problems or concerns, personal or professional.

-Employee Assistance Program (EAP)
+- Counseling through the Employee Assistance Program

 - Your local GME Director

-- GME Office
+- GME Institutional Office

 - UCF Health and Wellness